Some Quran references on Women

 Plastic surgery is considered to be necessary is carried out when there is a need to do so, when something doesn't look good, when something missing when there is much or very little of something, or when something has been destroyed or warped.
 At the same time, it looks like cosmetic surgery because their outcome is to improve the appearance.

 Defects resulting from disease include the scars left by leprosy or other diseases of the skin, or scars caused by accidents and burns.
-There is no doubt that these defects and scars cause physical and psychological pain, therefore Islam allows people afflicted by them to eliminate them or reduce them through plastic surgery (according to their scottsdale lipo site).
+There is no doubt that these defects and scars cause physical and psychological pain, therefore Islam allows people afflicted by them to eliminate them or reduce them through plastic surgery.
 They cause the type of mental and psychological pain that allows this surgery as an urgent need, the need for allowing something that is ordinarily forbidden.
 Any type of cosmetic surgery that come with this under this section or need to because the reason for surgery causes damage is permissible, and is not considered to be changing the creation of Allaah.

 It must be point out here that some plastic surgeons do not differentiate between cases of serious need and other cases.
 Their concern is to earn money and satisfy their customers.
 The body belongs to Allah and he can order whatever you want on it.
 Allaah has told us the ways in which Iblis (Shaytaan) promised to bring people to the loss.